GabrielYamasita/GabrielYamasita/README.md

 Most repositories will contain personal projects where I apply my knowledge of the technologies that I'm studying or applying in my current job.

-Currently I'm a BI Engineer in KZN Group.
+Currently I'm a BI Engineer in KZN Group / AGRODB Analytics.

 Feel free to contact me on Linked-In.